www.rockingscots.co.uk

 Bystandin' More laid back tempo catchy stuff reflecting on life.

-Some cute guitar accompaniment.
 Dave Smith - Now this really could be

 straight off a Stephen Stills album.
 Very melodic and catchy.